 In this series, Cameron plays Conor, a teenage professional gamer who is forced into retirement due to a thumb injury and must now navigate life as a regular student.
 Along the way, he runs into three fellow gamers — Wendell, Franklin and Ashley — who he convinces to help him try to rejoin the professional gaming circuit and they soon form their own professional gaming clan.
 The show is presented through a framing device within the context of Conor's viewpoint, which usually takes the form of a video game interface.

-On January 10th, it was annouced that the show was cancelled with the final episode of season 2 aired on Jan 2 2017.
+On January 10, 2017, it was annouced that the show was cancelled.

-This is Cameron Boyce's last TV series as a main cast member before his unexpected passing in July 2019.
+This marks Boyce's last TV series as a main cast member before his unexpected passing in July 2019.

 Tropes in Gamer's Guide To Pretty Much Everything:

 - The Ace: Conor with video games.
 The other team members aren't too shabby either.